 They have heavy duty filters and vacuum bags that capture all of the ash and soot for a dustless cleanup.
 Many, like the Shop-Vac Ash Vacuum are designed only for cold ashes.
 Other brands, like the Cougar, Cheetah II and the PowerSmith Ash Vacuums will take warm and cool ashes.
 TIP: Buy the filters and replacement bags when you get your ash vacuum. .

 - Fireplace Ash Trays or Pans simplify fireplace ashes cleaning.
 They fit under the fireplace grate and catch the ash.
-To clean out the ashes, lift up the grate and slide out the ash-filled pan.
+To clean out the ashes, first lift up the grate.
+Then slide out the ash-filled pan.

 These ash pans are most helpful for folks who clean out their fireplace ashes frequently.
 If you are the type who doesn’t remove the ashes until you absolutely have to, this will not be of much help for you.
-TIP: If you decide to get one, make sure it is wide enough and deep enough for your fireplace grate to sit inside it.
+TIP: If you decide to get one, measure first.
+Make sure it is wide enough and deep enough for your fireplace grate to sit inside it.

 - Ash Broom and Brush Sets are great for keeping a tidy, ash-free hearth.
 For small clean-ups, you can use the shovel and broom from your fireplace tool set.
 But we also like the handiness of these ash broom and shovel or ash dust pan sets.
 TIP: The Ash Dragon lets you do the job one-handed, without scattering ashes or dust!